-Mark Dundon is an associate in the Dallas office of Weil’s Tax, Benefits, and Executive Compensation Department.
+Mark Dundon is an associate in the Dallas office of Weil’s Tax, Executive Compensation & Benefits Department.
 His practice focuses on private equity sponsors and strategic clients in connection with acquisitions, including taxable and tax-free transactions, investments, divestitures, joint ventures, restructurings, and debt and equity offerings.

 He has been part of several teams representing clients on a range of transactions including: